bhits/context-handler/README.md

 # Context Handler API

-The Context Handler (CTX) API is a RESTful web service responsible for making the access decisions (PERMIT/DENY) based on the given consent policy.
-It uses Policy Decision Point (PDP) to evaluates access requests against authorization policies before issuing access decision.
+The Context Handler (CTX) API is a RESTful web service responsible for making the access decisions (PERMIT/DENY) based on the given request contexts.
+It uses a Policy Decision Point (PDP) to evaluates access requests against authorization policies before issuing access decisions.The PDP uses [HERAS-AF]( https://bitbucket.org/herasaf/herasaf-xacml-core/overview), an open source XACML 2.0 implementation, for XACML evaluation and uses Patient Consent Management (PCM) database as a local policy repository to retrieve XACML policies that are generated from patients’ consents.

 ## Build